frcdesign/FRCDesign.org/docs/learning-course/stage1/1B/belts.md

           <figcaption>Design intent is captured in the top sketch but not the bottom.</figcaption>
         </figure>

-7. The <code>Robot Belt</code> feature automatically updates and we can see that the belt tooth count is correct (80T) and the pitch length is a multiple of 5 mm, meaning that the belt tooth count is exact and not being rounded.
+7. The <code>Belt & Chain Gen</code> feature automatically updates and we can see that the belt tooth count is correct (80T) and the pitch length is a multiple of 5 mm, meaning that the belt tooth count is exact and not being rounded.
   <figure>
     <img src="/img/learning-course/stage1b/belt/beltCad5.webp" style="width:100%">
   </figure>